arpit353/IMDB-MovieRatings/README.md

 - xlsxwriter - sudo pip install xlsxwriter<br>

 ### Conditions<br>
 Your movies in the folder must contain names that can be found in IMDB.
-For eg. It cannot be like The Double(2013)[YTS], The Double1080.pxBR etc.The Double(2013) will work fine.
+For eg. It cannot be like The Double(2013)[YTS], The Double1080.pxBR etc.The Double(2013) will work completely fine.